Multi-table queries, JOIN operator

 31200

 Instead of these identifiers, it would be much more informative to output the names of those who made the purchases (the member_name field from the FamilyMember table).
-This is exactly why table joining and the JOIN operator exist.

 The general structure of a multi-table query